earthly/website/blog/_posts/2023-12-07-docker-sbom.md

 Generating a SBOM for your images using `docker sbom` allows you to easily access this information and then distribute it to your clients and customers.
 This increases trust in your software, lets you efficiently address new zero-day vulnerabilities, and could [even be a requirement](https://www.isaca.org/resources/news-and-trends/industry-news/2023/why-are-regulations-demanding-sbom-adoption) when tendering for future software delivery contracts.

 {% include_html cta/bottom-cta.html %}

-## Outside Article Checklist

-- [ ] Add keywords for internal links to front-matter
-- [ ] Run `link-opp` and find 1-5 places to incorporate links